MicrosoftDocs/security/security-docs/ransomware/incident-response-playbook-dart-ransomware-approach.md

   - Breaking out administrative accounts in a "planed" environment, meaning one account for each level (usually four levels):

 - Control Plane (formerly Tier 0): Administration of domain controllers and other crucial identity services, such as Active Directory Federation Services (ADFS) or Microsoft Entra Connect.
-These also includes server applications that require administrative permissions to AD DS, such as Exchange Server.
+These also include server applications that require administrative permissions to AD DS, such as Exchange Server.

 - The next two planes were formerly Tier 1: